atdrago/Classified.js/README.md

 ## Purpose

 Classified.js adds classes to the `<html>` element based on the user's environment.
 Those classes can then be used by CSS or JavaScript to customize the user's experience.
-See Usage below.
+See __Usage__ and __Class Reference__ below.
 ## Usage

-1. Add the script to the top of your `<head>`.
-This library has no dependencies, but because CSS and JavaScript may depend on it, it should be included before all other CSS and JavaScript.
+1. Add the script to your `<head>`.
+This library has no dependencies, and so may be included anywhere before the CSS and JavaScript that depends on it.

 		<script type="text/javascript" src="classified.js"></script>

 2. Modify CSS rules for specific user environments by prepending the appropriate Classified class name.
-The following code changes the bottom margin for the `.container` element when viewed in Internet Explorer 7 from 20px to 10px:
+The following CSS changes the `margin-bottom` style for the `.container` class from `20px` to `10px` when viewed in Internet Explorer 7:

 		.container 		{margin-bottom: 20px;}
 		.ie7 .container {margin-bottom: 10px;}

+	Always declare all modified styles after the original style.

 3. Conditionally run JavaScript code for specific user environments.
 The following code adds `touchend` events to all buttons if the user is using an iOS or Android device.
-(For simplicity, I assume jQuery is in use here):
+(For simplicity, this example assumes jQuery is in use):

 		<script type="text/javascript">
 			if ($("html").hasClass("ios") || $("html").hasClass("android")) {